QUITE: A Query Rewrite System Beyond Rules with LLM Agents: Experiment

 \subsection{Further Analysis}

-\textbf{Data-Aware Analysis.} We evaluated the sensitivity of \system\ using a cross-testing strategy.
-Specifically, \system\ generated three sets of rewritten queries, each optimized for the data statistics of a specific TPC-H scale: $SF$=1, $SF$=10, and $SF$=30.
-Each set was subsequently executed across all three datasets.
-As shown in Table \ref{tab:data aware}, the best performance consistently occurred when queries were executed on the dataset for which they were originally optimized.
-This result confirms that \system\ effectively distinguishes between different data distributions and produces rewrites that are well-adapted to the target datasets.
+\textbf{Rewrite Type Analysis.} We report successful rewrites that achieve over a 10\% performance improvement while maintaining equivalence across four benchmarks.
+As shown in Figure~\ref{fig:rewrite_s}, most gains come from join, CTE, and predicate rewrites, while the rest are benchmark-specific.
+Compared with rule-based baselines~\cite{lr,llm-r2,r-bot}, \system\ produces deeper rewrites beyond pattern matching.
+We further analyse efficient rewrite types, query structures, Q\&A units, and query hints in our Github files~\cite{quite_ap,quite_rt}.

-\textbf{Cost Analysis.} As shown in Table \ref{tab:time_and_cost}, LLM-R\textsuperscript{2} incurs high time expenditure due to demonstration construction, while R-Bot consumes substantial tokens during stepwise rewriting.
+\textbf{Cost Analysis.} We conducted a cost analysis experiment on 63 queries of TPC-H. As shown in Table \ref{tab:time_and_cost}, LLM-R\textsuperscript{2} incurs high time cost for demonstration construction, while R-Bot consumes substantial tokens for stepwise rewriting.
 In contrast, \system\ offers a balanced trade-off between time expenditure and cost.
-By generating much of its output with DeepSeek-R1, it greatly reduces monetary cost.
+By generating much of its output with DeepSeek-R1, \system\ greatly reduces monetary cost.
 Additionally, it avoids pre-training and extensive knowledge base construction.
-To further control execution time, we cap FSM iterations, ensuring reliable output quality without incurring excessive time expenditure.